 Insurance Penetration Boost:

-Fintech has boosted the insurance penetration by simplifying the process of purchasing insurance online.
+Fintech has boosted the insurance penetration by simplifying the process of purchasing insurance online..
 In 2020, digital insurance platform PolicyBazaar facilitated over 10 million insurance policy sales in India.

 Investment through Robo-Advisors:

 Fintech robo-advisors have democratized investment.
 It has made wealth management accessible to a broader population in India.
 Kuvera, an Indian robo-advisory platform has managed investments exceeding INR 9,000 crore by 2021.